Abdullah165/Space-Invaders/README.md

 Sound Effects: Basic sounds for shooting, explosions, and alien movement.

 📚 What I Learned
-This project was a fantastic exercise in moving beyond single-entity games.
-Key takeaways include:

 Object-Oriented Design: Structuring the game using classes for the Player, Alien, and Bullet to manage their individual state and behavior.